danger42/edge_docs/README.txt

        - Markdown (https://daringfireball.net/projects/markdown/syntax)

      This directory also includes PDFs, images, CSS, "helper" files, and included files.

-Helper files are at the root that begin with an "_" (underscore).
-     Includes are described in detail below.
+  2. /devsite/edge/includes/*

+     Contains files that are included within another file (see below for more info)

+  2. /devsite/_localvars.html

+     Contains variable definitions that should replace {{variable_name}} (see below)

-  2. /drupal-node-to-file-mapping.csv
+  3. /drupal-node-to-file-mapping.csv

      Maps Drupal nodes to new files in CSV format.
 Columns are:
        - node_id          Drupal node ID in old system